crawl/crawl/crawl-ref/docs/crawl_manual.rst

    creations.

    Haphazard and jerry-rigged, Coglin exoskeletons lack the flexibility of natural bodies.
-Whenever their legs stop moving, they must be coaxed slowly back into action; and though their arms can fly in a whir of destruction, it takes quite a bit of swinging to rev them up to that speed.
+Though their arms can fly in a whir of destruction, it takes quite a bit of swinging to rev them up to that speed, and the energy needed for them to attack or cast spells requires temporarily powering down their legs!

    Even so, a true Coglin would never criticise their creation.
 They believe that spirits of steel and sandalwood come to rest within every thing that